kaby76/Antlr4Templates/README.md

 * `antlr4cs-split`: a simple console program with a split Antlr4 grammar using the Antlr4cs fork.

 ___NB: Antlr4cs is an obsolete fork of the "official" Antlr4 tool and runtime for CSharp.
-The fork has numerous bugs in the build rules and the generated code does not have a lexer error listener override.
+The fork has numerous problems:

+* Build rule problems
+    * CSC : warning CS2002: Source file 'C:\msys64\home\Kenne\te\obj\Debug\net6.0\ArithmeticBaseVisitor.cs' specified multiple times [C:\msys64\home\Kenne\te\te.csproj]
+    * `<CustomToolNamespace>` element in .csproj is not displayed correctly in VS IDE settings.
+* There is no lexer error listener override because it is not supported by the runtime.
+The source code was updated to be netstandard2.0 in Dec 2020, but it was not compiled and released since Dec 2018!

-It is supported here only as a convenience.___
+It is supported here only as a convenience.
+___

 ## To uninstall: